a 3-week virtual workshop for self-directed learners

 When you’re casually exploring new interests, this “dabbling” approach is the right one.
 But when you really want to make something happen—to finish a big project, complete an ambitious goal—a new approach is warranted.

-IF YOU WERE IN SCHOOL, you would have someone else to motivate you.
+IF YOU WERE IN SCHOOL, you might have someone else to motivate you.
 Someone to hold you accountable.
 Someone who wouldn’t let you quit.
-But you’re not in school, so you’ve got to to provide these things for yourself.
+But as a self-directed learner, you’ve got to to provide these things for yourself.
+Your world is rich with freedom and opportunities waiting to be seized.
 That’s what this workshop is all about.

 For three weeks in September, we will guide you through the process of getting stuff done as a self-directed learner.
 This will include:

 THIS WORKSHOP IS NOT FOR EVERYONE.
 We designed it for young self-directed learners who are seriously passionate about making something big happen in their lives—something they can point to and say, I did that.
-Are you one of them?
+If you’re one of them, we’re looking forward to working with you in September :)

 September 11-29, 2017